isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution3123.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+2. Digital Customer Experience Management

 ### Support Level
-Up to  for SMEs <br>
+Up to Food Services for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-N.A.
+Automated Reservation

 ### Contact Information
 N.A.